-Creating a calming environment where your baby can quickly drink his bottle and then return to the fun to eat some solid food or spend time playing.
+Create a calming environment where your baby can quickly drink their bottle and then return to the fun to eat some solid food or spend time playing.

 It’s not uncommon for your baby to go through certain phases and refuse to drink from a bottle.

-When this happens, try to take a step back and relax.
+When this happens, try to take a step back and try to relax.

 Your baby won’t starve from drinking a little less for a couple of days.